Presentation: Fetus with a brain anomaly

 What do you need to do?

 - Consult the National Genomic Test Directory.
-From this directory you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
 You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+- For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

-- The fetal medicine team will decide which testing is most suitable for the patient and/or discuss the case with a multi-disciplinary team, depending on the specific clinical scenario and the patient’s wishes.
+- A fetal medicine review will determine whether genomic testing is appropriate.
+The team will also decide which testing is most suitable and/or discuss the case with a multidisciplinary team, depending on the specific clinical scenario and the family’s wishes.

 - R22 Fetus with a likely chromosomal abnormality.
 This will process both: